Erin R. Hamilton

 Research Focus

 Erin Hamilton studies when, why, and how people migrate, and with what consequences for migrants, their families, and the communities they leave and enter.
-She is currently working on research projects on legal status, deportation, family and child migration, and migrant health.
+She is currently working on research projects on return migration, child and family migration, and the binational population of children of immigrants in Mexico and the United States.
 She was a Fulbright-Garcia Robles Scholar at El Colegio de Mexico in Mexico City in spring 2019.
-Erin is the co-author, with Robert Hummer, of Population Health in America.
+Erin is the co-author, with Robert Hummer, of Population Health in America, and with Claudia Masferrer and Nicole Denier, of The Returned: Former U.S. Migrants' Lives in Mexico City.

 Publications